-Note: The Oracle-specific API for DML returning are in classes12.jar for Java Development Kit (JDK) 1.2.x and JDK 1.3.x and in ojdbc14.jar for JDK 1.4.x
+Note: The Oracle-specific API for DML returning are in ojdbc5.jar for Java Development Kit (JDK) 1.5 and in ojdbc6.jar for JDK 1.6.

 Running DML Returning Statements

 Before running a DML returning statement, the JDBC application needs to call one or more of the registerReturnParameter methods.
 The method provides the JDBC drivers with information, such as type and size, of the return parameters.
 The DML returning statement is then processed using one of the standard JDBC APIs, executeUpdate or execute.
 You can then fetch the returned parameters as a ResultSet object using the getReturnResultSet method of the oracle.jdbc.OraclePreparedStatement interface.